Moulsham: Tudor – Moulsham hamlet

 A Dominican friary was built at the north end of Moulsham (in the vicinity of what is now Friar's Walk) between 1221 and 1277, and this survived until the Dissolution of the Monasteries in 1538 when the friary and later the manor of Moulsham were purchased by the Mildmay family.
 In 1563 the same family also acquired the manor of Chelmsford from Queen Elizabeth I, resulting in Moulsham and Chelmsford being owned by the same lord.
 The Mildmay family lived at Moulsham Hall, a large mansion in grounds to the south of what was to become Old Moulsham on land that is now a residential neighbourhood known as Moulsham Lodge.

+Thomas Mildmay, who died in 1566, was a benefactor to King Edward VI Grammar School, Chelmsford.
 The Mildmay family effectively controlled Chelmsford for almost 300 years.
 Moulsham developed into a modest village and a number of the buildings that remain still show their mediaeval origin.
 The Walker map of Moulsham hamlet in 1591 shows a ribbon of timber-framed houses extending from the Can to a field entrance in the vicinity of what is now Anchor Street.